Skip to main content

 A governed operating layerbetween systems and outcomes.

 DIBOP sits between fragmented business systems and the controlled workflows, reporting, and operational visibility the business needs.
 It does not replace every system.
-It creates a governed operating layer that connects useful signals, coordinates action, applies rules, and supports Microsoft Cloud-aligned execution.
+It creates a governed operating layer that connects useful signals, coordinates action, and applies rules.
+Within the broader Proteance platform architecture, DIBOP helps the Data Exchange Platform support Microsoft Cloud-aligned workflows, reporting, identity, and operational control.

-DIBOP sits between fragmented systems and the governed workflows, reporting, and visibility the business needs.
+DIBOP sits between fragmented operational systems and the governed workflows, reporting, and visibility the business needs.

 Why ordinary integration is not enough